MwarumbaH-5523/How-To-Cmds/README.md

       - pass example.com (displays the passwords for the site)
       - passmenu (copied site passwd to the terminal)

-   Creating Pass in Git
-   cmd : pass git init (creates password store for git dir)
+   Creating Pass in Git (link : https://youtu.be/7t5M4FXqs9E?si=afTioaC7DiDL_Uaz) cmd : pass git init (creates password store for git dir)
      - cd .password-store/ (enables one to run git cmds)
-     - git.log (interacts with gits cmds)
+     - git.log (interacts with gits cmds this commits the passwords to github)

+  Passbolt Server : Setting up and Installation on Premise Device Steps.